Summary

 Following these steps will help you create an effective campaign:

-9. Implement Conversion Tracking: Add necessary code to measure valuable actions like purchases, form submissions, or calls.
+- Implement Conversion Tracking: Add necessary code to measure valuable actions like purchases, form submissions, or calls.
+According to Google Ads conversion measurement guidance 2025, conversion measurement connects ad interactions to the on site actions that matter for optimization and ROI.

 Creating a Google Ads account is just the beginning of your paid search marketing journey—the real magic happens when you continuously analyze performance data and refine your approach.
 Don’t forget to connect your Google Business Profile to enhance your local search presence with location extensions and maps.